divyanshukmwt/Blood_front/README.md

 # 📖 Overview

-_The Blood Hub Website is a full-stack platform designed to connect blood donors and receivers quickly and efficiently.
+_The RedHope website is a full-stack platform designed to connect blood donors and receivers quickly and efficiently.
 It features real-time location tracking and routing between users using Leaflet.js and Leaflet Routing Machine — making it easier to save lives during emergencies._

 ---